HidayetHidayetov/auto-testify/README.md

 ## License

-This package is open-sourced under the coming soon.
+This package is open-sourced under the This package is open-sourced under the [MIT License](LICENSE).

 ---